NoraArcher/CopyOfDoD/README.md

 ## Development Log
 ### Monday, May 24, 2021
-* stuff will be here
+Nora: did some stuff
+Christopher: did some stuff